zumizum/zumizum/README.md

 - 💞️ BlockChain apps
 - 📫 LinkedIn --> ludmila_cerne Disscord --> zumzum

 Hi my name is Ludmila.
-I am a data engeneer, specializing mainly in pytho and work with related libraries like pandas , jupiter etc. Have keen interest in automation, statistical data analysis, ML, AI and related fields.
+I am a data engeneer, specializing mainly in python and work with related libraries like pandas , jupyter etc. Have keen interest in automation, statistical data analysis, ML, AI and related fields.
 Interested on blockchain based systems/aplications.
 Have working knowladge of Java, JS, Go.
 Some experiance in .NET, Azure, AWS and google cloud services.
 Have dipped a bit into UX and visual design thats just for fun tho.

 <!---